weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 "*Trickle would turn into a torrent, and that trickle has already started*".

-##### COMPANIES THAT INVESTED IN BTC
+## COMPANIES THAT INVESTED IN BTC

-We know of a number of companies, that have been allocating a portion of their treasury positions towards Bitcoin.
+There is a number of companies, that have been allocating a portion of their treasury positions towards Bitcoin.

 These of course include the likes of Microstrategy, Square, Tesla, MeToo and Acre, to name but a few.